A guide to do business in Japan

 One of the principles is the use of international administrators, and it is now advisable to include at least two external managers.
 Many Japanese listed corporations have expanded the number of foreign directors in reaction to the Corporate Governance Code.
 The Financial Services Department has recently released (in 2014) a management code that requires institutional investors to clarify how they perform their portfolio and investor obligations.

-Significant tax changes were also enforced in 2017 and further reforms are planned in 2018, which will impact M&A in Japan.
+Significant tax changes were also enforced in 2017 and further reforms are done in 2018, which will impact M&A in Japan.
 Certain of these reforms include:

 - Cash-out treatment or share-exchange where at least two-thirds of a combined outgoing stock of the vanishing company or affiliate company are owned by the remaining company or parent company.
 Before the tax reform, cash-out mergers or stock exchanges in Japan were rarely used so target funds could be taxed.
 Tax postponement is now allowable as a result of such transactions, including part of the business of a corporation and the transfer of the stock of the business to shareholders in kind.